-Those who had been following the news regarding the upcoming new generation of consoles in the weeks before their release received a pleasant surprise when Microsoft finally confirmed that the Xbox Series S will indeed be released as a budget-friendly variant of the Series X.
+Those who had been following the news about the upcoming new generation of consoles in the weeks before their release received a pleasant surprise when Microsoft finally confirmed that the existence of the Xbox Series S, a budget-friendly alternative to their flagship Xbox Series X console.

-Released on November 10th, the Xbox Series X and Series S consoles cost $500 and $300, respectively.
+Released on November 10, 2020, the Xbox Series X and Series S consoles cost $500 and $300, respectively.
 But what exactly are the differences that make for this gap in pricing?

-And in this article, we’ll answer precisely that, taking a look at what the respective strengths and weaknesses of these consoles are, as well as how they compare to one another and to their main competitor – the PlayStation 5.
+In this article, we’ll answer precisely that, taking a look at what the respective strengths and weaknesses of these two consoles are, how they compare to one another, and to their main competitor – the PlayStation 5.

 Table of ContentsShow